bccgmbh/waterpark/README.md

 Stream operations in parallel on multiple cores. &#9733;

-Forks the module referenced by `path`, `core` times, spreads the previous stream data to these child processes and collects their digests while preserving order.
+Forks the module referenced by `path`, `core` times, spreads the previous stream data to these child processes, computes their transform handlers in parallel and collects their digests while preserving order.

 Communication between the main process and child processes is done via JSON encoding.
-Include serialization / deserialization of message sent to the worker and back into your performance estimation.
+Include serialization and deserialization of data that needs to be communicated to the worker and back into your performance estimation.
-If your work is mostly I/O bound you might be looking for [parallel-transform] which is used in `multicore` as scheduler.
+If your work is mostly I/O bound you might be looking for [concurrent](#concurrent-options) which is used in `multicore` as scheduler.

 For optimal performance, use the number of [physical cores](https://nodejs.org/api/os.html#os_os_cpus).
-Exceeding that amount is possible on machines with hyper threading, but if the operation is cpu bound (not I/O bound) performance will decrease due to thrashing.
+Exceeding that amount is possible on machines with hyper threading, yet might yield actually less performance due to thrashing.

 **Example**